Deborah Norton

-Deborah Norton is an English actress.
+Deborah Norton (born 1944) is an English actress.

 Personal life

 Deborah Norton was born in Croydon, Surrey, in 1944.
 She attended a Quaker boarding school and later studied at the Drama Centre London.
 She worked in Britain until she toured America with The Beggar's Opera.
 She later returned to the UK.

 Career

 Stage work

 Norton has taken part in productions of Six Degrees of Separation, Thérèse Raquin, The School for Scandal, and others in locations as diverse as the Royal Court, Bristol Old Vic, the Nottingham Playhouse, the National Theatre and others.

 Television

-She has acted roles in many television productions, including Marta Dorf in the television miniseries Holocaust, and multiple roles in A Bit of Fry and Laurie, although she is perhaps best known for her role as the PM's adviser Dorothy Wainwright in Yes, Prime Minister.
+She has acted roles in many television productions, including Marta Dorf in the television miniseries Holocaust and roles in A Bit of Fry & Laurie, although she is perhaps best known for her role as the PM's advisor Dorothy Wainwright in Yes, Prime Minister.